Grace Meinke

 Grace Meinke is a Project Implementation Coordinator at Research to Practice Consulting (R2P), where she supports curriculum review, systems design, and early childhood policy implementation.
 With a background in curriculum development, qualitative research, and cross-sector collaboration, Grace is passionate about bridging the gap between education research and practice to improve outcomes for children, families, and educators.

-Grace holds a Master’s in Education Policy and Analysis from the Harvard Graduate School of Education and a B.A. in Social Theory and Practice from the University of Michigan, where she concentrated on equity in education systems.
+Grace holds a Master’s in Education Policy and Analysis from the Harvard Graduate School of Education and a B.A. in Social Theory and Practice from the University of Michigan, where she focused on equity in education systems.
 Her work is grounded in a commitment to advancing educational equity and shaping inclusive, accessible learning environments.